 Microsoft gives you the option of having your Cloud PCs either Hybrid Azure AD Joined or Azure AD Joined.
 Your Cloud PCs will require domain joining to an AD DS domain if you want to use Hybrid Azure AD Join.
-And that domain should be synchronized with Azure AD.
-The domain’s domain controllers need to be hosted in Azure or on-premises.
+And that domain should synchronize with Azure AD.
+The domain’s domain controllers should be hosted in Azure or on-premises.

 “Hosted on behalf of” architecture

 This type of architecture enables Microsoft services to attach hosted Azure services to a customer subscription.
 Using this type of connectivity model allows a Microsoft service to provide options other than the usual consumption-based services.
 These include software-as-a-service and user-licensed services.

 All Cloud PC connectivity comes from the virtual NIC.
 Because of “hosted on behalf of” architecture, you have Cloud PCs that exist in the subscription owned by Microsoft.
 This basically means the costs for running and managing the infrastructure are borne by Microsoft.